sijnstra/agon-projects/README.md

 Multiple projects for the Agon light.
 Click through to each project for more detailed instructions.
 Release versions are in the respective `Release` directories.

 # calc24
 [calc24.bin](https://github.com/sijnstra/agon-projects/tree/main/calc24) is a mos tool that is intended to provide both a simple 24 bit integer calculator in hex and decimal, working both as a command line or interactive tool.
 The integer routines may also be useful for other projects.
-Copy `charioh.bin` into your `/mos` directory and enjoy!
+Copy `calc24.bin` into your `/mos` directory and enjoy!

 # charIO-hex
 [charioh.bin](https://github.com/sijnstra/agon-projects/tree/main/charIO-hex) is a mos tool to demonstrate terminal mode, and display the keyboard codes to screen in hex.
 It should make an easy template to understand terminal mode.
 Copy `charioh.bin`